NoahKSolomon/YouTube-Playback-Extension/README.md

 - Alt+1 sets the current tab to normal speed
 - Alt+2 sets the current tab to double speed
 - Alt+3 sets the current tab to half speed
-- Alt+4 sets the current tab to the saved dafaulf speed
+- Alt+4 sets the current tab to the saved default speed